Blade & Bastard

-Blade & Bastard (ブレイド＆バスタード, Bureido & Basutādo) is a Japanese light novel series written by Kumo Kagyu and illustrated by so-bin, based on the role-playing video game series Wizardry.
-Drecom Media have published five volumes since December 2022 under their DRE Novels imprint.
-A manga adaptation with art by Makoto Fugetsu has been serialized online via Drecom Media's DRE Comics website since June 2023 and has been collected in six tankōbon volumes.
-An anime adaptation has been announced.
+Blade & Bastard (ブレイド&バスタード, Bureido & Basutādo) is a Japanese light novel series written by Kumo Kagyu and illustrated by so-bin, based on the role-playing video game series Wizardry.
+Drecom Media have published six volumes since December 2022 under their DRE Novels imprint.
+A manga adaptation with art by Makoto Fugetsu has been serialized online via Drecom Media's DRE Comics website since June 2023 and has been collected in eight tankōbon volumes.
+An anime television series adaptation produced by Xingfu is set to premiere in 2027.